ncepu-iDealStudio/sqlalchemy-codegen/README.md

 What's different:
 * Support for generate controller layer.
-* Support for generate Model layer.
+* Support for generate Model layer include many model py files.
 * Support for Flask-SQLAlchemy syntax using `--flask` option.
 * Defaults to generating backrefs in relationships. `--nobackref` still included as option in case backrefs are not wanted.
 * Naming of backrefs is class name in snake_case (as opposed to CamelCase) and is pluralized if it's Many-to-One or Many-to-Many using [inflect](https://pypi.python.org/pypi/inflect).